huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_cluster.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the cce clusters.
+If omitted, the provider-level region will work as default.

 * `name` -  (Optional)The Name of the cluster resource.

 * `id` - (Optional) The ID of container cluster.